By Mark Durivage, Quality Systems Compliance LLC

 About The Author:

-Mark Allen Durivage is the managing principal consultant at Quality Systems Compliance LLC and an author of several quality-related books.
+Mark Allen Durivage has worked as a practitioner, educator, consultant, and author.
+He is managing principal consultant at Quality Systems Compliance LLC, an ASQ Fellow, and an SRE Fellow.
 He earned a BAS in computer aided machining from Siena Heights University and an MS in quality management from Eastern Michigan University.
-Durivage is an ASQ Fellow and holds several ASQ certifications, including CQM/OE, CRE, CQE, CQA, CHA, CBA, CPGP, CSQP, and CSSBB.
-He also is a Certified Tissue Bank Specialist (CTBS) and holds a Global Regulatory Affairs Certification (RAC).
+He holds several certifications, including CRE, CQE, CQA, CSQP, CSSBB, RAC (Global), and CTBS.
+He has written several books available through ASQ Quality Press, published articles in Quality Progress, and is a frequent contributor to Life Science Connect.
 Durivage resides in Lambertville, Michigan.
-Please feel free to email him at firstname.lastname@example.org with any questions or comments, or connect with him on LinkedIn.
+Please feel free to email him at firstname.lastname@example.org or connect with him on LinkedIn.